FG-s-Modlists/FGs-Modlists-Site/content/potd/readme.md

 1. In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).
 2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Manage > Browse Local Files), delete them.
 3. Install Skyrim: Special Edition.
+4. Once installed, make sure it is set to English in Steam (Right Click > Properties > Language).

 {{< tip >}}
 **Protip:**